-- Coats, jackets or hats should not be worn in school. - Hooded sweatshirts of any kind are not to be worn during in-school hours. - No sunglasses are to be worn during school hours. - No bracelets are to be worn.
-(Only one "special cause" wristband may be worn.) - Any markings on the body (permanent or temporary) and any body piercing should not be visible during any school day OR during any extra-curricular activity associated with St. John's Elementary School.
-(An exception may be made for temporary Blue Jay Spirit tattoos at Athletic contests.) - All students should observe the rules of personal hygiene and come to school clean. - Any student who does not comply with these regulations should be expected to be sent home without any questions.
+- Coats, jackets or hats should not be worn in school. - Hooded sweatshirts of any kind are not to be worn during in-school hours. - No sunglasses are to be worn during school hours. - Any markings on the body (permanent or temporary) and any body piercing should not be visible during any school day OR during any extra-curricular activity associated with St. John's Elementary School.
+(An exception may be made for temporary Blue Jay Spirit tattoos at Athletic contests.)